Fall Colors 2011

 Our rendezvous with Ski3pin was up Green Creek road, so we decided to get there while it was light to pick the best site.
 I thought I might get a little fishing in. :D The meadows above Dynamo Pond were golden.

 I quickly grabbed my rod, skipping waders to hike upstream and fish.
 The water was so clear and still that casting would spook the trout, so I tried drifting my fly downstream into an undercut.
 My fly hooked a log and I could not dislodge it.
-I finally decided to snap off my leader, but when I did I realized that my rod tip had come off :o It was dim light and I didn't have a headlamp.
+I finally decided to snap off my leader, but when I did I realized that my rod tip had come off :eek: It was dim light and I didn't have a headlamp.
 I got on my knees and strained my eyes looking down into the icy water and could not see it.
 Then I thought, "Well maybe it doesn't sink.", so I tested the middle section of my Sage carbon-fiber rod ($$$).
 It wanted to float!
 Yikes.
 Now my expensive rod tip was somewhere downstream.
 I threw dry grass in the water and watched where it went.
 About twenty feet below it tended to hang up.
 I looked in the water.
 Yes!
 I could see my rod tip there in about three feet of water at a 45 degree angle with the metal rod tip as ballast.
 I ran back in the dusk, got waders, headlamp and talked Susan into watching me as I retrieved my gear. :rolleyes:

 I just got an error message from WTW about that.
-I must have exceeded the allotted number per post :lol:
+I must have exceeded the allotted number per post :LOL:

 Just a wrap up for our evening at Green Creek: